BNFC/bnfc/docs/lbnf.rst

 formats for defining a limited form of layout syntax.
 It works as a preprocessor that translates layout syntax into explicit structure markers.
+Note: Only the Haskell backends (includes Agda) implement the layout feature.

 .. _conventions: